ajaykumarpendela/N26/README.md

 ## Acknowledgments

-* Refer word doc attachment
+* Refer attached word doc.
 * Let me know if it require any modifications :+1: